OpenTermsArchive/opentermsarchive.org/README.md

 # OpenTermsArchive.org

-This is the repository for `opentermsarchive.org`, the website that presents the [Open Terms Archive](https://github.com/OpenTermsArchive/) project.
+The website that presents Open Terms Archive to the general public.

 ## Introduction